 Conval Elementary Schools support positive student behavior through continual teaching of expected behaviors, interactive modeling, and positive reinforcement of desired behaviors.
-The use of a Multi-Tiered System of Support (MTSS), including but not limited to social emotional learning, Responsive Classroom, Zones of Regulation, and Positive Behavior Interventions and Supports (PBIS) resources, help foster a positive environment through the development of a common language and expectations across each classroom and school.
+The use of a Multi-Tiered System of Support (MTSS), including but not limited to social emotional learning, Responsive Classroom, and Zones of Regulation, help foster a positive environment through the development of a common language and expectations across each classroom and school.
 Tier I supports are explicitly included in each classroom environment as a framework of behavior intervention strategies.
 Tier II supports, such as reteaching skills, are provided for students with at-risk behaviors that may require more small group instruction and support.
 Tier III support for students who may engage in more serious, or frequent, unexpected behaviors may include individualized interventions or instruction and the development of behavior plans or goals.